wazuh/wazuh-kubernetes/docs/ref/getting-started/installation.md

         - "dashboard.wazuh.svc.cluster.local"
 ```

+> **Note**: The Wazuh indexer nodes verify each other's certificate on the transport port against
+> the name each one publishes, `wazuh-indexer-<n>.wazuh-indexer.<namespace>.svc.cluster.local`, set
+> by `network.publish_host` in `indexer-sts.yaml`.
+The `dns` list therefore needs one pair of
+> entries per indexer replica, or the nodes cannot form a cluster.
+Adjust it if you change the
+> replica count of the overlay.

 > **Note**: The `manager` entry also produces the agent listener certificate (`manager-remoted.pem` and `manager-remoted-key.pem`), which `remoted` serves on port `1517`.
-Its SAN is taken from the `dns` list above, so the list must cover every name an agent dials: the `wazuh-agents` Service inside the cluster and, for agents enrolling from outside, the FQDN of the load balancer created in step 3.2.
-Add that FQDN to the list before generating the certificates, otherwise agents that verify the manager certificate fail to connect.
+Its SAN has to cover every name an agent dials: the `wazuh-agents` Service inside the cluster, which the `dns` list above provides, and the FQDN of the ingress load balancer for agents enrolling from outside.
+Agents that verify the manager certificate fail to connect to a name the certificate does not carry.

+> **Note**: The ingress load balancer does not exist yet — it is created in step 3.2 — so its FQDN cannot be in the `dns` list at this point.
+Deploy Traefik first (step 3.2), read the FQDN from `kubectl -n traefik get svc`, and come back here.
+Pass it with `--agent-san`, which adds it to the agent listener certificate without touching the rest:
+>
+> ```bash
+> sudo bash ../tools/utils/deployment/certificates-conf.sh --cert --copy --priv \
+>   --agent-san a7ffe29bfcf38420988fd52a698be422-862207742.us-west-1.elb.amazonaws.com
+> ```
+>
+> Repeat `--agent-san` for every extra address, and add a CNAME of your own here too if agents will use one.
+If you are not enrolling agents from outside the cluster, the command below is enough.

 **3.1.3 Run the Wazuh certificates tool script**: